Sage Bambino Plus Review

 On unboxing this machine, the first thing to impress me about the Bambino plus, is its compact stature, and how pretty it is to look at.

-I’m not surprised about that, Sage do make very shiny, pretty looking espresso coffee machines, nevertheless I was pleasantly surprised by the size of the water tank.
+I’m not surprised about that, Sage do make really shiny, pretty looking espresso machines, but I was pleasantly surprised by the size of the water tank.

-It has a bigger water tank than a lot of other small espresso machines, at 2 quarts, which is a truly good size for such a compact machine.
+It has a bigger water tank than lots of other small espresso machines, at 2 quarts, which is a simply good size for such a compact machine.

-This little machine isn’t going to take up much room on your kitchen worktop, and it’s only likely to enhance the look of your kitchen.
+This little machine isn’t going to take up much room on your kitchen worktop, and it’s only likely to improve the look of your kitchen.

-While some espresso machines can look a little industrial, Sage espresso machines never do, they’re always designed to look as pretty as possible in modern kitchens.
+While some espresso machines can look a little bit industrial, Sage espresso coffee machines never do, they’re always designed to look as pretty as possible in modern kitchens.

 3 Second Warmup Time